ScripterRon/MyMoney/README.md

 Help is provided in the program using html files.
 You can also browse the help files outside of the program using a web browser.
 The help files are stored in src/main/resources/help.

-A compiled version is available: https://drive.google.com/folderview?id=0B1312_6UqRHPRXF0bUZOYzcwSkk&usp=sharing.
-Download the desired archive file and extract the files to a directory of your choice.
-The files are signed with the GPG key for Ronald.Hoffman6@gmail.com (D6190F05).

 Build
 =====